Skip to content

 Addressing Modes of 8051 Microcontroller – Before learning the Addressing modes of 8051, we need to study the instruction set of the 8051 microcontroller.
 Like the microprocessors, the 8051 microcontroller has its own instruction set.

 All the Assembly language programs are written as a sequence of text lines.
 Each line is an instruction to the microprocessor or the microcontroller, a directive to the assembler, or a combination of the two.
-The syntax of a line of 8051 microcontroller program code is shown in the figure below.
+The syntax of a line of 8051 microcontroller program code is shown in Figure 1.

 Syntax of a program code line

-As shown in the figure above, the syntax of an 8051 line contains a label, an instruction, and comments.
+As shown in Figure 1, the syntax of an 8051 line contains a label, an instruction, and comments.
 A label is a name given to a memory location.
 A label is a name given to the memory location.
 Comments are included by the programmer to explain the instruction’s operation.
 Instruction is the coded set containing the opcode and the operand.

 Instruction Syntax – An 8051 microcontroller has its own instruction set.
 The instruction is the coded information.
 This contains the opcode and operand.
 It is defined by the manufacturers of the 8051 microcontroller.
 When a program is executed by an 8051 microcontroller, every instruction is converted into a unique machine language binary code.
 This code operates the 8051 internal circuitry.
 There are two distinct parts of the 8051 microcontroller instructions: Opcode and Operand.
 Operand field is again classified into two parts: source and destination.
 An 8051 Microcontroller instruction syntax is shown in the figure below.